 Brass, Aluminum, Copper, Stainless Steel

-63” x 8” x 11”
+Weight-Drive Version 63” x 11” x 11”

 This is another piece in a series of mechanical studies of the human figure in motion.
 Machine elements (gear, cam, crank, linkage) assembled into a model of the male nude also serve as the mechanism that animates the model in the sequence of movements that represent the distinctive gait of the male human.
-As an experiment in humanoid design, the automaton is tasked with exhibiting the elegance and power of an ordinary human occupation.
+As an experiment in moving sculpture, the automaton is tasked with exhibiting the elegance and power of an ordinary human occupation.

 I make Mechanical Man Walking in both a weight-drive version and a spring-drive version.